20tab/UnrealEnginePython/README.md

 Exposing the full ue4 api is a huge amount of work, feel free to make pull requests for your specific needs.

-.py files are not recognized by the editor.
-This should be fixed soon

 We still do not have a plugin icon ;)

-The build system is not very robust.
-Maybe linking the python static library into the plugin dll could be a better approach.
+The build system on Linux is still very "weird"

 Contacts and Commercial Support
 -------------------------------